uchicago-cs/cmsc22000/website/content/labs/lab6.md

 The `.travis.yml` is a YAML file.
 YAML is a text-based file format that is commonly used for configuration files.
 We’ll be showing the syntax you need in this lab, but if you are curious there is a ton of documentation out there on it.
 Fun fact, it’s short for “YAML Ain't Markup Language”)
 {{% /note %}}

-You can find a lot of details about the format of the `.travis.yml` in the Travis CI Documentation.
 We'll start by looking at a simple Travis CI file:

+    os: linux

+    dist: xenial

     language: c

     before_install: